nwj/nwj.sh/content/til.md

 ### Miscellaneous

 The (campy, terrible) Bond film _Live and Let Die_ includes a scene where Bond uses the backs of three crocodiles as stepping stones to skip across a water channel.
 Turns out this stunt [actually used live crocodiles](https://www.youtube.com/watch?v=EDeUzB12ln8).
 Insane.

+A [fleuron](https://en.wikipedia.org/wiki/Fleuron_(typography)) is a typographic ornament, typically a stylized version of a leaf or flower.
+A sort of archaic precursor to dingbats.